-RESPONSE: Christian Hebrew scholar Michael Brown observes, “It was common to refer to the deity in the compound plural, and when speaking of an owner or master, it was often the rule to speak of him in such terms.”
-He cites a few examples; for instance, David is spoken of as the lord (plural) in 1 Kings 1:11 (c.f.
-Isa.
-1:3; 19:4).
-Brown argues, “While these references to God or Lord in the plural do not in any way prove Trinitarian beliefs, they are certainly in perfect harmony with everything we are trying to say here, namely, that in some way the Lord’s unity is complex.”
-Therefore, this passage shouldn’t serve as a proof-text for the doctrine of the Trinity.
-However, it is certainly harmonious with this biblical teaching.
-For more on the doctrine of the Trinity, see my earlier article, “Defending the Doctrine of the Trinity.”
+Where does this leave us?
+At the very least, Brown is surely right when he states, “While these references to God or Lord in the plural do not in any way prove Trinitarian beliefs, they are certainly in perfect harmony with everything we are trying to say here, namely, that in some way the Lord’s unity is complex.”
+Indeed, we are inclined to hold that this is our first reference to God’s highly complex nature that consists of both unity and diversity.
+For more on the doctrine of the Trinity, see our earlier article, “Defending the Doctrine of the Trinity.”

-Many commentators believe that God is referring to the angelic host, rather than the Trinity here.
-For example, Bruce Waltke and Gordon Wenham take this interpretation.
-These interpreters support this view with the fact that the plural pronoun occurs later in the text (Gen. 3:22) in close proximity with the cherubim who guard the Garden (Gen. 3:24).
-Moreover, Job 38:7 states that angels were present at creation.
+Bruce K. Waltke, Genesis: A Commentary (Zondervan: Grand Rapids, MI, 2001), p.64.
+Gordon Wenham, Genesis 1-15 (Dallas: Word, Incorporated, 1998), p.28.
+They offer a number of exegetical arguments.
+First, the plural pronoun occurs later in the text (Gen. 3:22) in close proximity with the cherubim who guard the Garden (Gen. 3:24).
+Second, Job 38:7 states that angels were present at creation.
 Finally, when angels later appear in the book of Genesis, they look like humans (Gen. 18:2).